s1lvaj/s1lvaj/README.md

 ## 👋 Hello there

-My name is João, a portuguese software developer.
+My name is João, I'm a portuguese software developer.
+This github profile contains projects related to anything I feel like learning on my free time, while building scalable and aesthetic tools and applications.

-I mostly work on (...)

-This github profile (...)

 ## 🔭 Tools & Tech